mikaelgartner/30-day-sprint/README.md

 - 🧲 Customized checkbox appearance for dark mode using `accent-color`
 - ⌨️ Made task input respond to Enter key for smoother UX
 - 🧩 Created a polished, responsive, and theme-aware to-do app

+# ✅ Day 11: Forms & Validation

+### 📚 Key Learnings

+- ✅ Native HTML5 validation (`required`) runs *before* JS — unless you intercept it
+- 🧠 Using `novalidate` disables browser checks, giving you full control but requiring thorough JS coverage
+- 🎛️ Custom JS validation lets you style, animate, and control feedback exactly how you want
+- 🧱 Error handling should be modular, intuitive, and visually tied to the input field
+- 🌒 Dark mode styling requires thoughtful contrast and glow effects for clarity
+- 🧪 UX polish matters — even small tweaks like fading out errors improve the experience
+- 🧠 Validation is not just about preventing mistakes — it’s about guiding the user clearly

+---

+### 🏆 Achievements

+- 🧠 Built custom input validation for your to-do list using JavaScript logic
+- 🛑 Bypassed native browser validation to gain full control over UX and styling
+- 🎨 Styled error messages with custom colors, animations, and dark mode support
+- ⚡ Implemented fade-out animation for smoother error dismissal
+- 🧪 Debugged layout quirks and refined how error messages appear and disappear
+- 🧰 Used `preventDefault()` to intercept form behavior and run your own logic
+- 🧼 Cleaned up error visibility using `display: none` and conditional toggling
+- 🧩 Integrated validation into your existing task flow without breaking structure
+- 🧠 Reflected critically on browser vs JS validation and made an informed design choice

+---